 Personalization in print is a common tactic that marketers use to achieve higher response rates from local customers.
 Personalized print assets can come in many forms – like a mailer or package sent to a local customer that uniquely presents their name or references to their purchase history or preferences.
 Personalization is all about tailoring the marketing content you put in front of someone based on what you know about that person - that's why "personal" is built right into it!
 Marketers who are doing personalization use as much data as they can get about an individual to set up a really bespoke message just for that person, and no one else (or at least seem like that).

-Customization in multi-location print marketing should really be viewed differently from personalization and it's important for brand marketers to keep in mind because it can also have a great impact on results.
+Customization in multi-location print marketing should be viewed differently from personalization and brand marketers need to keep in mind because it can also have a great impact on results.
 Customization is marketer-centric; it's about allowing the marketer to tailor what they want to sell and how they want to sell it vs. just picking up on the customer-centric messaging of personalization.
 Local store owners might want to customize marketing templates to feature local storefront photography or new, seasonally-targeted offers that are only accepted at their store.

 Both personalization and customization have an impact on the local customer.
-For example, local dealership marketers can customize direct mailers to reflect models in-stock, providing a relevant and timely offer to their local audience.
+For example, local dealership marketers can customize direct mailers to reflect models in stock, providing a relevant and timely offer to their local audience.

 Meanwhile, personalization allows the local dealer to showcase new models of older vehicles previously purchased by a specific customer, tailoring the asset directly to an individual and what they've shown interest in previously.
 Both customization and personalization of printed collateral can make a big difference, and the two can be combined for even greater effect.
-In this piece we focus on the benefits of personalization in print marketing, but check out previous articles to learn how customized assets can work as well.
+In this piece, we focus on the benefits of personalization in print marketing but check out previous articles to learn how customized assets can work as well.

 - Why Print Marketing Campaigns are Still Effective (with Examples)